intel/genfatimage/README.md

 Most options can be negated by prefixing their long forms with --no-.

 Options:
--o, --output             Specify the output file (- for standard output)
+-o, --output             Specify the output file - REQUIRED (use - for stdout)
     --flat, --floppy     Do not create a partition table --part               Create a partion table, either MBR or GPT [default] --mbr                Create an MBR partition table
-    --gpt[=<partitions>] Create a GPT partition table [default with --efi] -e ,--efi, --uefi        Mark the partition as an EFI system partition -b, --boot, --active     Mark the partition as legacy BIOS bootable -L, --label=<name>       Set the filesystem volume name -H, --heads=#            Define heads per cylinder for legacy geometry [255] -S, --secpertrack=#      Define sectors per track legacy geometry [63] -v, --verbose[=#]        Set message verbosity
+    --gpt[=<partitions>] Create a GPT partition table [default with --efi] -e ,--efi, --uefi        Mark the partition as an EFI system partition -b, --boot, --active     Mark the partition as legacy BIOS bootable -L, --label=<name>       Set the filesystem volume and GPT partition name -H, --heads=#            Define heads per cylinder for legacy geometry [255] -S, --secpertrack=#      Define sectors per track legacy geometry [63] -v, --verbose[=#]        Set message verbosity [0]
--r, --readonly           Set the readonly flag on every file
+-q, --quiet              Suppress all messages except fatal errors -r, --readonly           Set the readonly flag on every file -w, --writable           Never set the readonly flag (alias for --no-readonly)
     --archive            Set the archive flag on every file -R, --reserve=<files>,<bytes>,<rootfiles>,<namelen>
                          Specify additional space to reserve in the filesystem